HexaDevOS/Hive-license-manager-UI-figma/README.md

   # Hive Net Web3 Design-license-Manager-Subscription UI

-  This code is for Web3 the license manager subscription page Page Design.
-The original project is available
+  This code is for the Web3  license manager subscription Page Design.
   ## Running the code

   Run `npm i` to install the dependencies.